 The health and safety of our guests, staff, and community is our highest priority.
-With this in mind, we have made some important updates to promote social distancing during your visit.
+With this in mind, Historic Fort Snelling has made some important updates to promote social distancing during your visit.

 Keeping us all safe

-We've put safety measures in place to protect the health of our visitors, staff, and volunteers based on guidance from the CDC and local governments:
+We've put safety measures in place to protect the health of our visitors, staff, volunteers, and collections based on guidance from the CDC and local governments:

-- Visitors are required to wear masks indoors and encouraged to wear one outdoors.
+- Visitors are required to wear a mask indoors and while riding in the golf cart.
 Masks must cover both mouth and nose.
 Visitors are also strongly encouraged to wear a mask outdoors.